 1. Find a Great Connecticut Real Estate Agent

-An important step in the home buying process is finding the right real estate agent.
+An important step in the home buying process is finding the right local real estate agent.
 You need an agent who knows the local market inside and out and can advise you on the best time to buy in your part of Connecticut.